 Most agencies are created by contract.
-Thus the general rules of contract law covered in Chapter 8 "Introduction to Contract Law" through Chapter 16 "Remedies" govern the law of agency.
+Thus the general rules of contract law covered in Chapter 8 "Contracts" govern the law of agency.
 But agencies can also be created without contract, by agreement.
 Therefore, three contract principles are especially important: the first is the requirement for consideration, the second for a writing, and the third concerns contractual capacity.